Prof Louis Cozolino

 - Opportunity for peer to peer networking.

-- Attendance at the conference includes associate membership of the International Association of Applied Neuroscience (IAAN).
+- 3 day attendance at the conference for Students includes free Student membership of the International Association of Applied Neuroscience (IAAN).

 - IAAN annual AGM

 A Message From the President of the IAAN

 IAAN President Dr Roger Mysliwiec NZMC, DKPM, PBANZ, MIAAN(Cert)

 If you want to be more effective with the people you work with, then an understanding of their neurobiology may just give you the edge you need – this is what the IAAN conference is all about.

 Registration available soon!